 Of course, you should also be looking at:

 - Total clicks from your PPC strategy

-- Total sales from your social media initiatives
+- Final sales from your social media initiatives

 - Number of social media followers